scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

       and random.uniform() > false_seen_prob:

-By doing so, the set of sub-strings returned will be altered.
+By doing so, the set of sub-strings returned is altered.
 However, the altered set is still true to the data in that every string in the set is a real and valid sub-string from the corpus.
 This works because the Lempel Ziv dictionary creation is sensitive to small changes in the input, so a few small alterations can propagate forward and cause a number of differences in the entire process.
-By making the condition random, we can repeat the process several times and get  different results each time, providing additional diversity that can help train a model.
+By making the condition random, we can repeat the process several times and get different results each time.
+This provides additional example diversity that can help train a model.
 When :code:`false_seen_prob` = 0, we get the standard LZJD output.
 To perform oversampling, we recommend using small values like :code:`false_seen_prob` :math:`\leq 0.05`.

 Using PyLZJD
 -------------

-Now that we have given the intuition and described how LZJD works, we show by example how the implementation PyLZJD can be used to do machine learning on a number of different problems, without having to specify a feature processing pipeline.
+Now that we have given the intuition and described how LZJD works, we show three examples of how PyLZJD performs machine learning, without having to specify a feature processing pipeline.
 PyLZJD, along with complete versions of these examples, can be found at https://github.com/EdwardRaff/pyLZJD.

 To use PyLZJD, at most three functions need to be imported, as shown below.